 lands on that reservoir must then be consistent with the allocations

 within the RLMP.
-In accordance TVA policies and guidelines, allocation
+In accordance with TVA policies and guidelines, allocation

 changes are only allowable under limited circumstances.
 The attachment